News is not enough. Humanity needs system-illuminating story forms.

 4. Where do we go from here?

 A lot of systems thinking/storytelling tools, organizations, and practitioners are already at work.
-(I’m aggregating them here.)
+(I’m aggregating some here.)

 For newcomers, here are 3 great (and free) jumping-off places, in ascending length:

 - Talk: How to Simulate the Universe, in 134 Easy Steps, by Nicky Case, provides contestant practical steps to create systems focused media.
 (Nicky’s work at large teaches systems thinking through interactive explorations.)

 - Article: Using Story to Change Systems, by the Stanford Social Innovation Review, explores how stories can illuminate systems problems and coherence socially and in our cultural narratives.

 - Book: Thinking in Systems, by Donella Meadows, provides a gentle (yet powerful) intro to systems thinking.

 Work to be done

 Systems thinking isn’t anything new.
 It’s found in ancient faiths and modern science.
 But we’re missing three crucial things to establishing system-centric media: